 Fill out the form above, and start using Intellectus Statistics for FREE!

 General Purpose of ANOVA

-Factorial ANOVA can be balanced or unbalanced.
-This is to say, you can have the same number of subjects in each group (balanced) or not (unbalanced).
-This can come about, depending on the study, as just a reflection of the population, or an unwanted event such as participants not returning to the study.
-Not having equal sizes groups can make it appear that there is an effect when this may not be the case.
+Two-way ANOVAs are also called factorial ANOVA.
+Factorial ANOVAs can be balanced (have the same number of participants in each group) or unbalanced (having different number of participants in each group).
+Not having equal size groups can make it appear that there is an effect when this may not be the case.
 There are several procedures a researcher can do in order to solve this problem: